Fishing for Walleye by Season

 Activity: Post spawn

-Location: 4' to 15' of water on gravel or rock points, flats and ledges.
+Location: 10' to 15' of water on gravel or rock points, flats and ledges.
+Flowing water next to these areas increase the odds of walleye being present.

-Tactics: Find bait nearby the spawning areas and you'll have found the aggressively feeding walleye.
+Tactics: Locate bait, nearby the spawning areas, and you'll have likely found aggressively feeding walleye in the area.

-Best Lures: Most every walleye lure will work during this time, but minnow-like reaction baits tend to top the list.
+Best Lures: Most every walleye lure will work during this time, but jigs tipped with live bait, and minnow-like reaction baits, tend to top the list.

 June, July & August - Summer

-Activity: Moving around, looking for bait, and actively feeding in low-light conditions.
+Activity: Cruising around, looking for bait, and actively feeding in low-light conditions.

 Location: 5' to 30' of water near drop offs.
 Weeds and vegetation enhance the summer holding and feeding areas.